I-Jac/wLiquify-docs/protocol/cross-chain.md

 ## Overview

-wLiquify enables trading of top cryptocurrencies on Solana through cross-chain integration, primarily using Wormhole's Native Token Transfer (NTT) system and Binance Peg as a secondary solution.
-This integration allows users to access major tokens from other chains directly on Solana.
+wLiquify enables trading of top cryptocurrencies on Solana through cross-chain integration, primarily using Wormhole's Native Token Transfer (NTT) system.
+This integration allows users to access major tokens from other chains directly on Solana, though currently requires manual bridging steps.

+## Current Manual Process

+### Step-by-Step Bridging
+1. **Bridge to Source Chain**
+   - Use a bridge to transfer assets to the source chain
+   - Ensure sufficient gas for source chain transactions
+   - Verify token compatibility with Wormhole NTT

+2. **Buy Source Token**
+   - Purchase the desired token on the source chain
+   - Verify token has Wormhole NTT wrapped version on Solana
+   - Ensure sufficient balance for bridging

+3. **Bridge to Solana**
+   - Use Wormhole NTT to bridge token to Solana
+   - Receive Wormhole-wrapped version on Solana
+   - Verify token is whitelisted in wLiquify pool

+4. **Deposit to Pool**
+   - Deposit Wormhole-wrapped token into wLiquify pool
+   - Receive deposit bonus to offset bridging costs
+   - Mint wLQI tokens representing pool share

 ## Wormhole NTT Integration